Master-Yegeta/Master-Yegeta/README.md

 - 👀 I’m interested in Hacking
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on Software Development
-- 📫 How to reach me I don't Know
+- 📫 you can reach me through social media

 <!---
 Master-Yegeta/Master-Yegeta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.